Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: LIMITATION AND FUTURE WORK

 \subsection{The impact on group size}

 In this paper, participants were limited to dyads, but there is potential to expand the research to groups larger than three people.
 Generally, as the group size increases, the dynamics of the group become more pronounced, and various psychological effects occur.
-For instance, larger groups might see an increase in free riders and a decrease in individual proactivity and performance.
-This decrease can be explained by phenomena such as the Ringelmann effect or the bystander effect \cite{Ringelmann1913-wi, Darley1968-zy}.
+For instance, larger groups might observe an increase in free riders and a decrease in individual proactivity and performance.
+This decrease can be explained by phenomena, such as the Ringelmann effect or the bystander effect \cite{Ringelmann1913-wi, Darley1968-zy}.

 In our investigation, we found only one study that investigated the impact of changes in group size on social presence within an SVE \cite{Moustafa2018-kx}.
 Their research involved tasks where 2--4 person groups used HMDs to communicate, examining social presence.
 They found that smaller groups tend to engage more closely with each other, experiencing a higher social presence.
-In contrast, larger groups might feel a certain distance in their interactions with others, which can affect the sense of social presence.
+However, larger groups might feel a certain distance in their interactions with others, which can affect the sense of social presence.

-Given these findings, it is clear that increasing group size could have significant impacts, but actual effects would need to be investigated.
-Fortunately, our developed system supports collaborative work for up to four people, allowing future studies to explore the effects of group size.
-This exploration could significantly contribute to understanding how social presence is mediated by group dynamics in virtual environments, potentially influencing the design of virtual reality systems and applications for larger groups.
+Consider these findings, it is clear that increasing group size could have significant impacts, but actual effects would need to be investigated.
+However, our developed system supports collaborative work for up to four people, allowing future studies to explore the effects of group size.
+This exploration could significantly contribute to understanding how social presence is mediated by group dynamics in VEs, potentially influencing the design of VR systems and applications for larger groups.